Welcome to today's edition of the Rush 24-7 podcast.

 Now, my official climatologist, Dr. Roy Spencer, says this could be epic.

-When these two systems collide, and that's when uh all of the predicted tumult and chaos and destruction is scheduled to take place.
+And that's when all of the predicted tumult and chaos and destruction is scheduled to take place.

-So I want to track down this uh this notion that, or this story that Romney has canceled a trip to Wisconsin because of the hurricane.
+So I want to track down this notion or this story that Romney has canceled a trip to Wisconsin because of the hurricane.

-Wisconsin's not in the path with Wisconsin, but Obama has canceled it too.
+Wisconsin's not in the path, Wisconsin, but Obama has canceled it too.

-Obama's not, he's uh hunkered down in the White House.
+Obama's not, he's hunkered down in the White House.

 Oh, oh, what is going to tell you?

-I, folks, uh literally was watching MSNBC this morning and CNN, and there were Obama campaign aids on these network shows actually discussing how this storm could help Obama if they played it right.
+Folks, literally was watching MSNBC this morning and CNN, and there were Obama campaign aides on these network shows actually discussing how this storm could help Obama if they played it right.

-Politicizing, now I'm not surprised, I know that because these people politicize everything, including the National Weather Services has been politicized.
+I know that because these people politicize everything, including the National Weather Service has been politicized.

-The wait till you I've never seen a uh a warning like I saw last night from a New Jersey National Weather Service Office.
+Wait a few, I've never seen a warning like I saw last night from a New Jersey National Weather Service office.

 Setting the table here now.